grcvhon/bci-minerals/sampling_design/README.md

 The function can be run multiple times using a different `seed` to generate a new and unique design every time.

-Below is a preview of the output:
+Below is a preview of the output.
+Associated output files for the set of arguments used can be found [here](https://github.com/grcvhon/bci-minerals/tree/main/sampling_design/output/seed23_1000m_20blocks_60samplers).
 ```
 Arguments used:
     seed = 23, n_block = 20, block_size = 1000, n_trns = 60,